EdFuentetaja/EdFuentetaja.github.io/_posts/2016-05-01-clock_recovery_in_gnu_ais.markdown

 [![Annotated signal][img2]][img2]

 I have highlighted with a blue shade the training sequence and with vertical lines the segments that the clock recovery algorithm considers as symbol boundaries.
-Remember that this algorithm will try to keep the zero-crossings in the middle of the symbol period and then notice how in this particular case it's not doing and efficient job.
-Most of the zero-crossings are dangerously close to the symbol boundaries (red circles), far away from the center.
-I won't get into further details but the algorithm is mistakenly judging the crossing as "early" in a few instances and the 1/16 correction factor is working too slowing in this particular sequence.
+Remember that this algorithm will try to keep the zero-crossings in the middle of the symbol period and then notice how in this particular case it's not working so well.
+Most of the zero-crossings are dangerously close to the symbol boundaries.
+The "E" indicates that the algorithm considers the crossing as early, likewise the "L" stands for late.
+I won't get into a lot of detail but just say that the algorithm is misjudging the crossings marked as early in this example.
+It seems like if you are late enough, you start to look more as early.
+Additionally, the 1/16 correction factor is working too slowing.
 As a result, at the symbol period highlighted in red, the poor timing produces a mistake in the bit value.
 No zero-crossing is detected during this period, where the opposite is true.
 With the correct timing we should have detected two zero-crossings in the two consecutive periods.

 The eye diagram for this signal presents an overall picture